-122. An Honours student who is eligible for progression or for the award of an Honours degree by the University regulations but who fails an Honours course, for which a pass is required for reasons associated with breadth of professional knowledge and/or the stipulation(s) of one or more of the Professional Accreditation bodies, will be required to "resit for professional purposes" the examination and/or resubmit the course work at the next available opportunity.
-However, the first (fail) mark will be recorded for the Honours degree classification.
+122. An Honours student who is eligible for progression or for the award of an accredited Honours degree by the University regulations but who fails a level 9, 10 or 11 course, for which a pass is required for reasons associated with breadth of professional knowledge and/or the stipulation(s) of one or more of the Professional Accreditation bodies will be required to "resit for professional purposes" the failed course.

-123. Should the resit or resubmission still fail to achieve a pass, the student will not be eligible to progress or graduate with Honours.
-In such cases, the student will be required to interrupt for a year and take a further "resit for professional purposes".
-A final year student requiring "resit(s) for professional purposes" will be ineligible for the degree of Bachelor of Engineering with Honours / Master of Engineering with Honours until such time as the necessary passes at "resit for professional purposes" are achieved, but may be eligible for the award of the degree of Bachelor of Science (Ordinary) in a Designated Discipline.
-The maximum number of attempts will be the same as the number normally allowed by undergraduate assessment regulations.
+123. A student requiring "resit(s) for professional purposes" will be ineligible for the degree of Bachelor of Engineering with Honours / Master of Engineering with Honours unless the necessary passes at "resit for professional purposes" are achieved, but may be eligible either for the award of the degree of Bachelor of Science (Ordinary) in a Designated Discipline or for the award of the unaccredited degree of Bachelor of Engineering Technology with Honours / Master of Engineering Technology with Honours / Master of Engineering Technology with Honours in a Designated Discipline.